binarybana/binarybana.github.io/content/_index.md

 page_template = "blog-page.html"
 +++

 Well hello there!
-If you're here then I assume you are curious to learn a bit more about me.
-Well I'll try not to dissapoint!
+For some reason you've stumbled onto this part of the internet, so I'll do my best to entertain you.

 I'm roughly `O(10)` years old, and after building [OctoML](https://octoml.ai), I'm now at NVIDIA trying to make machine learning easier.
 Check out [my LinkedIn](https://www.linkedin.com/in/binarybana/) for my formal career history.
 But in short, in the past I've been a computational biologist, data engineer, compiler engineer, product manager, and head of product.
 Always thinking, meditating, and (for now) increasing in entropy.